Mill-Pond-Research/AI-Knowledge-Base/Business/business-power.md

    - Trend: Application of neuroscience insights to leadership and decision-making.
    - Impact: More sophisticated understanding of cognitive aspects of power and influence.

-7. Quantum Computing in Business:
-   - Trend: Potential disruption of cryptography and data processing capabilities.
-   - Impact: New forms of information power and cybersecurity challenges.

 8. Augmented and Virtual Reality in Business:
    - Trend: Increased use of AR/VR for training, collaboration, and customer engagement.
    - Impact: New platforms for exercising influence and creating immersive experiences.